roddicki/Creating_with_Data/intro-pt3.md

 # Part Three
-In next workshop you will load a video from an array of video files at a set time.
+In this exercise you will load a video from an array of video files at a set time.

 As in the previous  section you should begin with a HTML file with a video tag,  that has an id  attribute and script tags for your JavaScript immediately before the the closing body tag.
 ```html